Author: Jeff Bacon

 Visitation and Support Are Separate

-One of the most important reminders for fathers: in Oklahoma, child support and visitation are separate legal issues.
-A mother cannot deny court-ordered visitation because she is upset about money, and a father cannot withhold support because he is being kept from his kids.
+Here is one of the most important reminders for fathers.
+In Oklahoma, child support and visitation are separate legal issues.
+A mother cannot deny court-ordered visitation because she is upset about money.
+A father cannot withhold support because he is being kept from his kids.
 The right response on both sides is a motion in the right court.

 How Dads.Law Defends Child Support for Oklahoma City Fathers